including raw (image sensor), chroma, and visual noise

 As a result of this equation, Imatest can measure sensor noise and dynamic range from unprocessed raw files even if the test chart’s tonal range is less than the sensor’s dynamic range.

-Although this method sometimes works with low tonal range charts such as the X-Rite Colorchecker, we recommend a chart with a large tonal range (usually a transmissive chart on color film) such as the Imatest Standard Dynamic Range (SDR) or High Dynamic Range chart for best results.
+Although this method sometimes works with low tonal range charts such as the X-Rite Colorchecker, we recommend a chart with a large tonal range (usually a transmissive chart on color film), such as one of the Imatest Dynamic Range charts, for best results.